brettimus/goat-monitoring-app/README.md

 - `pathToIndex`: Where the root html document is located
 - `pathToAssets`: Where the assets for the frontend application are located

+Our backend happens to serve the `index.html` file in the project root.
+This file expects that it can grab a `tada.js` file (served from the folder `frontend/dist`, our static asset directory). `tada.js` should in turn load the `frontend` build that consumes our `backend`.

 The server uses node's `os` module in conjunction with `socket.io` to broadcast system load data to interested parties over websockets via `"loadavg update"` events.

-Speaking of those interested parties, how about that `frontend`?
+Speaking of those interested parties, how about that `frontend`, eh?

-Our backend  serves the `index.html` file in the project root.
-This file expects that it can find a `tada.js` file, which should in turn load the `frontend` build.

 The frontend is a standard React + Redux app built with webpack.
 There is only one action that modifies the application's state, and it is named `"ADD_LOAD_DATUM"`.